Anar-Framework/anar-lib-pdf/README.md

 anar.lib.pdf.pdf_owner_password=badar1235
 ```

-This is when you want to add a password to your generated PDF file.
-In case you want it to be public just set empty.
+If password is null or empty, PDF will not be encrypted.

 #### Documentation